|

 EMBRACING A CLIMATE OF TECHNOLOGICAL TRANSFORMATION

-property is a key resource.
-Much has been written and thought and predicted
+key resource.
+Much has been written and thought and predicted about the technological

-the nonprofit part of the arts and culture sector, although it encompasses
+their consequences.
+However, the nonprofit part of the arts and culture sector,

-significant technological resources and content, is seldom more than an
+although it encompasses significant technological resources and content, is seldom

 The arts and cultural sector has great potential to prompt further technological